 - Scholarship in 2020 at University of Oxford

-Vivian is currently reading Biochemistry at Brasenose College.
-Under the supervision of Prof. Colin Kleanthous, her project investigates how bacteriocins, a protein antibiotic naturally produced by bacteria, manipulate their target cells’ energy transduction systems to translocate across the cells’ membrane barrier, thus killing the target cell.
+Vivian is currently reading Biochemistry at St Anne's College.
+Under the supervision of Prof. Colin Kleanthous, her project investigates how bacteriocin, a protein antibiotic naturally produced by bacteria, manipulates their target cells’ energy transduction system to translocate across the cells’ membrane barrier, thus killing the target cell.

-A graduate from St Stephen's Girls' College in Hong Kong, Vivian went on to pursue a MSci degree in Biochemistry with Professional Placement at the University of Birmingham.
+A graduate of St Stephen's Girls' College in Hong Kong, Vivian went on to pursue an MSci degree in Biochemistry with Professional Placement at the University of Birmingham.
 During her undergraduate studies, Vivian undertook a year-long industrial position as a Scientist at Sygnature Discovery Ltd, a Nottingham-based drug discovery company.
 She was involved in various capability-building projects and developed in vitro fibrosis organ models for high-throughput screening.
-The cellular assay she developed is illustrated here: https://www.sygnaturediscovery.com/drug-discovery/bioscience/cellular-assays/fibrosis/
+The cellular assay she developed is illustrated here: https://www.sygnaturediscovery.com/drug-discovery/bioscience/cellular-assays/fibrosis/.